 For pupils who display challenging behaviour, schools can refer to their Multi-Professional Support Team for advice.

 If you feel that your child's behaviour is linked to a learning difficulty or difficulty accessing the curriculum, the school may consider referring your child to the Learning Support Team.
-You should be aware of any strategies the school have put into place to support your child in school, contacting the school if unclear.
+You should be aware of any strategies the school has put in place to support your child in school, and you should contact the school if this is not clear.

 Your child may have been involved with one of these services already.
 If your child is displaying challenging behaviour it may be wise to become involved with these services.

-If you are having difficulty with your child's behaviour at home you could consider contacting your GP to see whether a referral to the Child and Family Therapy Service may be appropriate.
-You could also consider consulting Social Services or the Educational Social Worker for the school.
+If you are having difficulty with your child's behaviour at home you could consider contacting your doctor to see whether a referral to the Child and Family Therapy Service may be appropriate.
+You could also consider consulting social services or the Educational Social Worker for the school.
 Permanent exclusion from school should be used as a last resort or for a serious incident.
 It is important for you to work with the school to resolve the issues that have been raised.

-You can also be referred to the Somerset Parent Partnership for help in resolving any disagreements between the school and the parents.
+You can also be referred to the Somerset Parent Partnership for help in resolving any disagreements between you and the school.

-Pupils cannot be removed from the school roll unless they have been permanently excluded or you the parent has removed your child and provided written confirmation.
+Pupils cannot be removed from the school roll unless they have been permanently excluded or you have removed your child and provided written confirmation.
 It is unwise to remove your child from one school before another school placement has been secured.
-If you require further support you should refer your case to an Educational Social Worker.
+If you need more support, you should refer your case to an Educational Social Worker.

 Unless the pupil has been formally excluded you have the right to send your child to school.
 The exclusion must be confirmed in writing by the school in question.
 If you have not received a letter then you should refer back to the school for confirmation.